 La Jolla is the quintessential California beach town near San Diego, and the surfer vibe of the city puts one in mind of Hawaii.
 Downtown, or “The Village” to locals, is full of shops, museums, and other fun things to do.

-Enjoy the San Diego zoo, or head to Sea World for the day.
+Enjoy the San Diego zoo or the Safari Park which is associated with it.
 There is also great hiking near here and you can see the coastline from nearly every hiking trail as you work your way up the hills near the coast.

 This gorgeous California coastal town is located in Orange County and it retains its small-town feeling despite being near one of the most populous and posh areas in the state!